 When I first started using points for travel, I didn’t even know transfer bonuses existed.

 If you’re just getting started, my Beginner’s Guide can help you understand the basics.
-But today, let’s talk about the strategy that lets us travel more, stay longer, and fly better—without spending more points.

-What is a transfer bonus?
+What is a Transfer Bonus?

-A transfer bonus is when a credit card company offers extra points or miles when you move your transferable points to a partner airline or hotel program.
+A transfer bonus is when a credit card company offers extra points or miles when you move your flexible points to a partner airline or hotel program.
 It’s usually something like: “Transfer now and get 20% more.”

 So instead of transferring 10,000 points and getting 10,000 airline miles, you might get 12,000.
-That small change adds up fast—especially when booking multiple flights or long hotel stays.
+That small change adds up fast, especially when booking multiple flights or long hotel stays.

 When you’re booking travel for one person, saving 5,000 points might not feel like a big deal.
 But when you’re booking for a family of five or six, those savings multiply.